GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 ![HTML injection in 404 page](/assets/images/Corporate/html-injection-corporate.htb.png)

-Since here there also are Content-Security-Policy directives, we neither can't inject simple script tags and execute what we want, we have to use a script of the same page.
+Since here there also are Content-Security-Policy directives implemented, we neither can't inject simple script tags and execute what we want, we have to use a script of the same page.
 A interesting one is /assets/js/analytics.min.js that is used with a ?v parameter in the source code of the main page and its value is reflected in the script:

 ![corporate.htb scripts](/assets/images/Corporate/corporate.htb-scripts.png)
 ![v parameter reflected in analytics.min.js script](/assets/images/Corporate/v-parameter-reflected-on-analytics.min.js.png)